-Federal governmental statutes, rules and regulations control certain aspects of product safety.
-Some jurisdictions have held that state product liability claims imposing different or additional requirements on manufacturers are pre-empted.
-The pre-emption doctrine attempts to prevent manufacturers from being subjected to a federal standard on one hand and a conflicting state standard on the other.
+Federal statutes, rules and regulations control certain aspects of product safety.
+But in some instances, compliance with federal standards may require a manufacturer to deviate from conflicting state requirements, and in turn, subject it to liability.
+The preemption doctrine attempts to prevent manufacturers from being subjected to inconsistent federal and state standards by preempting state tort claims to the extent they impose different or additional requirements on manufacturers.
 The pre-emptive effect of a statute or regulation can be expressly stated or implied from the comprehensive nature of the enactment.

-Pre-emption is a particularly hot issue in the area of prescription drugs and medical devices which are regulated by the US Food and Drug Administration (FDA).
-The US Supreme Court has recently addressed pre-emption in relation to medical devices in Riegel v.
-Medtronic, 129 S. Ct.
-999 (2008).
-In Riegel, the US Supreme Court held that state-law tort claims against medical device manufacturers were pre-empted if the device was approved by the FDA through the pre-market approval (PMA) process.
+Pre-emption is a particularly current issue in the area of prescription drugs and medical devices, which are both regulated by the US Food and Drug Administration (FDA).
+In fact, whether a claimant's claims under state law will survive pre-emption depends substantially on whether the relevant product is a prescription drug or a medical device.
+The US Supreme Court (Supreme Court) addressed pre-emption doctrine in relation to medical devices in Riegel v Medtronic, Inc., 552 U.S. 312 (2008).
+In Riegel, the court held that state law tort claims against Class III medical device manufacturers are pre-empted to the extent they are "different from, or in addition to" the requirements imposed by federal law.
+In so holding, the court left open the possibility of a so-called "parallel claim" exception that would allow state tort claims to survive pre-emption if they are "premised on a violation of FDA regulations".